vatesfr/xen-orchestra/docs/docs/restapi.md

 Both versions of the API are now available at `/rest/v0`.
 However, only the endpoints that have been migrated to the new Swagger setup will show up in the documentation at `/rest/v0/docs`.

+The Swagger UI doesn't just provide documentation of available endpoints.
+It also **lets you test them directly from the interface**, making it easier to experiment with the API without writing any code.

 As we continue the migration process, the documentation will expand and improve.
 Our goal is that once everything is fully transitioned, `/rest/v0` will automatically redirect to the docs.